 1. Merino Wool Sheep

-This is technically a type of breed, not a mainly breed.
+This is technically a general breed, not a specific breed.
 However, most of these sheep are pretty similar and are all used for the same thing – high-quality wool.
 These sheep produce some of the best wool of any sheep, which is why they’ve spread as far as Australia, South Africa, South America, and the United States.
 These sheep account for nearly 50% of the world’s sheep population.
 They are extremely popular.

 Their fine wool does well in arid and semi-arid regions.
 They have a very strong flock instinct, which makes them easier to take care of.
 They are very productive and produce a lot of wool.
 They are adaptable to different environments, hence why they have spread throughout the world.
 They are also excellent foragers, so you don’t have to worry about their food all that much.
 They have a pretty long lifespan as well and stay productive throughout their lives.